Jainagar (community development block): Geography

 The Barakar River flows in the southern part of the district and supports the multi-purpose Tilaiya Dam.
 Poanchkhara, Keso, Akto, Gurio, Gukhana Nadi are the main tributaries of the Barakar in the district.
 The Sakri river is the main river in the northern part of the district.
-Ghggnna Naddi, Chhotanari Nadi are the tributaries of Sakri river.
+Ghggnna Naddi and Chhotanari Nadi are the tributaries of the Sakri river.